 Hartley and Ngezi are two of several platinum-bearing deposits hosted in Zimbabwe’s ‘Great Dyke’.
 The Great Dyke is a 450km-long mafic and ultramafic intrusive structure that runs through central Zimbabwe, with a maximum width of just 11km.
 Its platinum potential has long been recognised.

-The orebody covers an area of 8km north to south and 1km to 1.5km east to west, and outcrops at surface.
+The orebody covers an area of 8km north to south and 1km to 1.5km east to west, and outcrops at the surface.
 Platinum-group metal mineralisation occurs within a 4m vertical interval within the stratiform deposit.
-The sulphide ore is oxidised at the outcrop, but remains unweathered at depths of 20m or more.
+The sulphide ore is oxidised at the outcrop but remains unweathered at depths of 20m or more.

-As of June 2009, total proven and probable reserves at Ngezi were estimated to be 217.4Mt grading 1.7g/t platinum (Pt), 1.32g/t palladium (Pd), 0.14g/t rhodium (Rh) and 0.25g/t gold (Au), plus nickel, copper and cobaltOverall, the reserves contain 23.9Moz of 4E, including 11.9Moz of platinum in an orebody that averages 2.4m thick.
+As of June 2009, total proven and probable reserves at Ngezi were estimated to be 217.4Mt grading 1.7g/t platinum (Pt), 1.32g/t palladium (Pd), 0.14g/t rhodium (Rh) and 0.25g/t gold (Au), plus nickel, copper and cobalt.
+Overall, the reserves contain 23.9Moz of 4E, including 11.9Moz of platinum in an orebody that averages 2.4m thick.

 Ngezi open-pit mining

-Ore reserves at Ngezi lie at a depth of between 20m and 50m below surface.
+Ore reserves at Ngezi lie at a depth of between 20m and 50m below the surface.
 After waste stripping, production mining is carried out in 3m-high benches within the 20m to 50m depth zone, with the waste rock being backfilled and worked-out areas rehabilitated on a continuous basis.

-During open pit mining, the company used the South African mining contractor, MCC, for all its drilling, blasting, loading and rock hauling operations within the pit, which has four active working areas.
+During open-pit mining, the company used the South African mining contractor, MCC, for all its drilling, blasting, loading and rock hauling operations within the pit, which has four active working areas.

-Run-of-mine ore is crushed to minus-300mm, with a 20,000t stockpile on site feeding 100t-capacity road trains that carry feed material to the Selous Metallurgical Complex, 77km away near the old Hartley mine site.
+Run-of-mine ore is crushed to minus-300mm, with a 20,000t stockpile on-site feeding 100t-capacity road trains that carry feed material to the Selous Metallurgical Complex, 77km away near the old Hartley mine site.

-In mid-2006, the company reached agreement with the Zimbabwean government over future expansion of the operation in exchange for relinquishing some of its mineral rights that lie outside its current long-term planning area.
-Zimplats has released 36% (51 million ounces of platinum) of the company’s resource for authorisation.
+In mid-2006, the company reached an agreement with the Zimbabwean Government over the future expansion of the operation in exchange for relinquishing some of its mineral rights that lie outside its current long-term planning area.
+Zimplats has released 36% (51Moz of platinum) of the company’s resource for authorisation.

 The concentrator was commissioned in July 2009, three months behind schedule.
 Ramp up to full capacity was achieved by September 2009.

 The Selous Metallurgical Complex consists of a mill, concentrator, smelter and converter, and on-site laboratories.
 There is also a base metal refinery that is currently mothballed.
-Run-of mine ore is ground in a Fuller Traylor SAG mill before flash flotation to recover a coarse, high-grade primary concentrate, followed by regrinding, and rougher and scavenger flotation.
+Run-of-mine ore is ground in a Fuller Traylor SAG mill before flash flotation to recover a coarse, high-grade primary concentrate, followed by regrinding, and rougher and scavenger flotation.

-In 2009, the Zimplats produced 190,532oz of 4E metal including 95,965oz of platinum in matte and the plan to expand its annual production to 180,000oz by 2011 is under progress.
+In 2009, the Zimplats produced 190,532oz of 4E metal, including 95,965oz of platinum in matte and the achieved annual production of 185,000oz in 2011.